 In March of 2010 Interim Chief Rose was promoted to Chief of the Department.
 Captain Taylor retired from the department.
 The department retired Rescue-1 and Chief Rose consolidated some divisions as we went back to Washington Fire-Rescue-EMS and dropped the inspections off of the name as they were transferred back to the planning department.
 In May 2011 Amber Carter transferred to Administrative Specialist.
 In the summer of 2011 the department purchased a new EMS unit to replace our 2003 Ford/Wheel Coach EMS unit.
 The 2008 EMS-1 will be now EMS-2 at Station-2 and the new EMS unit will be EMS-1 at Station-1.
 A promotional process was held in September 2012.
 Engineer Toby Wainwright was promoted to Lieutenant in October to replace Lt.
 Gary Johnson on B-Shift.
 FF Alan O'Kane was promoted to Engineer on B-Shift to replace Engineer Toby Wainwright who was promoted to Lieutenant.
 Robbie Taylor & Ottis Harrell were promoted in January 2013 to replace the retirement of Captain Lee Dawson.
 During 2012 calendar year the department has had some great training.
 RT Ropes was taught by Joe Burris through Beaufort County Community College.
 This was an important training for the department to keep members skill level up in the event of any rescue that may arrise.

-In 2015 the department started TR Wilderness with Instructor Joe Burris.
+In January of 2015 Lieutenant Doug Bissette was promoted to Captain and placed in the newly created office of EMS Coordinator.
+In February of 2015 the department increased its EMS service to the Paramedic Level.
+A promotional process was held in March/April which resulted in Engineer Bryan Lilley being promoted to Lieutenant and FF/Paramedic Jonathan Patterson being promoted to Engineer.
+Later that year the department started TR Wilderness with Instructor Joe Burris.
 Members completed the class with a TR Wilderness certification.
 In 2015 Captain RM Flowers, Captain Jeremy Wetherington, Captain Johnathan Hardin and Captain Doug Bissette completed the Eastern North Carolina Senior Fire Officer Leadership Institute certification.
 The class was provided by Wilson County Community College.
-In February 2015 the department went Paramedic Level of EMS Service.
 Captain RM Flowers, Captain Johnathan Hardin & Captain Doug Bissette North Carolina Executive Fire Officer Development Course completed in October 2015.